 Getting a good digital marketing job that pays you a decent monthly income requires at least basic internet marketing skills.

-At the minimum, you need to know the basic skills in your industry.
+At a minimum, you need to know the basic skills in your industry.
 What is required to land a client that pays for your services?

-So, it will be good if you have prior knowledge in digital marketing to draw from and to help you scale ahead.
+So, it will be good if you have prior knowledge of digital marketing to draw on, which will help you scale ahead.

 How to Get a Digital Marketing Job

-Before getting a job in digital marketing, you need a good understanding of the online ecosystem, your industry, tools, processes, terms, marketing techniques, etc.
+Before getting a job in digital marketing, you need a solid understanding of the online ecosystem, your industry, tools, processes, terms, and marketing techniques.

 You need to know how internet marketing works and what clients expect.

-The good thing is that there is plenty of valuable information to put you on the right path in this post.
+The good thing is that there is plenty of valuable information in this post to put you on the right path.

-From getting started to the process that leads to landing your first entry-level job, you will get lots of valuables from reading this post.
+From getting started to the process that leads to landing your first entry-level job, you will get lots of value from reading this post.

-So, let’s begin with getting you a digital job when you have no experience…
+So, let’s begin by getting you a digital job with no experience…

 1. Learn the basics